 Read to Me distributes a free bag of books and resources to the family of every baby born in Nova Scotia.
 These carefully curated packages are delivered right at the hospital bedside for new parents and their babies.

-The Cultural Access Pass (CAP) program is open to all new citizens of Canada within 1 year of your citizenship ceremony.
+Canoo is open to all new citizens of Canada within one year of your citizenship ceremony.
 The program provides new Canadians with a pass that allows free access to hundreds of historic sites, museums, galleries, and parks across Canada.
 Learn more about it here.

 Library staff member, Matthew, shares his love for 1930s film comedies through the Library's January-February 2019 Astounding Film Comedies of the 1930s series—and, this blog detailing the razzle-dazzle and little known facts of this cinematic era.

 It's never too early to start reading to your child.
 It is actually highly recommended to begin reading to children when they are newborns.
 In this blog, we share information on the benefits of reading to little ones, and some easy ways to start this new habit together.